Struct neko::pty::Display

 fn erase_right_line(&mut self, pos: usize)

-erase the current line from the cursor
+The method erase_right_line erase the current line from the cursor

 to the next '\n' encountered